arialdomartini/disposable-filesystem/README.md

 }
 ```

-The subdirectory and its content will be deleted when `Dispose()` is invoked on the root directory.
+The sub-directory and its content will be deleted on `Dispose()`.

-It's possible to provide a list of directory names to create nested directories.
+It's possible to create nested sub-directories by providing a list of their names. <br />
 For example, to create the following structure:

 ```bash
 disp